-- Signposting people to relevant employment related support and where appropriate providing training and one to one support in partnership with other organisations
+- Delivering on and signposting people to relevant volunteering and employment related support and where appropriate providing training and one to one support in partnership with other organisations

-- Signposting people to relevant business start up support and where appropriate providing training and one to one support in partnership with other organisations.
+- Delivering on and signposting people to relevant business start up support and where appropriate providing training and one to one support in partnership with other organisations.

 One Stop Shop Service for Refugees and Asylum Seekers

-This drop in service is available on Fridays at the Centre from 11.00am to 2.00pm in partnership with Money Advice Community Support Services (MACSS) who provide welfare benefits information and advice and Migrant Helpline who provide immigration related information and advice.
-A hot lunch is provided with hot drinks.
-Also provides space to meet other people thus reducing isolation and also gives an opportunity to access information on other things displayed at the Centre.
-Very popular service and attendance ranges from 15 to 20 a day.
+This drop in service is available on Fridays at the Centre from 11.00am to 2.00pm in partnership with Money Advice Community Support Services (MACSS) who provide welfare benefits information and advice as well as minimum immigration related information and advice.
+We laso have community safety and hate crime officers in attendance to deal with any hate crime related issues.
+Refreshments are provided.
+This also provides space to meet other people thus reducing isolation and also gives an opportunity to access information on other things displayed at the Centre.

 BMECP Elders, Chinese Elders Group, Hindu Elders Group and Arabic Speaking Elders Group

-The BMECP elders meet every Thursday at the Centre from 12.00pm to 3.00pm.
-About 30 elders attend the group although there are 75 elders registered.
-This provides the elders with space to meet other elders and share a hot lunch.
+The BMECP 50+ Group meet every Thursday at the Centre from 12.00pm to 3.00pm.
+About 30 members attend the group although there are 75 members are registered.
+This provides them with space to meet others and share a hot lunch.
 The activities include gentle exercise, boccia game, wii games, films, talks from other service providers and outings in the summer to gardens with space for the elders to exercise.
 The group is made up of diverse members some of whom represent other local BME elders groups.
 The Chinese Group meets at the Centre on Fridays and they also have exercises and share some lunch.
 They also have other services coming to speak to them.
-The Hindu elders is exploring moving to the Centre as their permanent base and the Arabic Speaking Elders Group meet in Hangleton.
+The Arabic Speaking Elders Group meet in Hangleton.